sofiaatif/sofiaatif/README.md

         Analytical and Problem-Solving Skills, Ability to communicate technical information to diverse audiences.

 **Stay tuned for Updates!**
 This portfolio will continue to grow as I complete additional certifications.
 I encourage you to visit again to see my progress and learn more about my skills and experiences.
-Feel free to reach out
+Feel free to reach out.